 One of those supplements is CBD, a compound derived from cannabis and hemp plants.

 In this article I’ll explore some of the research currently being done on CBD and how it could help you and your pet deal with cancer.

 Cancer, although very common in humans and animals, is a very complicated disease.

 Below I’ll take a brief look at cancer, how it affects dogs, and how it is traditionally treated.

-Then I’ll take a closer look at how CBD can potentially help dogs with cancer.
+Then I'll reveal how CBD can potentially help dogs with cancer.

 What is Cancer?